rodgzilla/python_crash_course/deep_learning_teaching_plan.md

 - Transfering the concept of word embeddings to users and products
 - Building a recommender system on the MovieLens dataset.

+## Time series

+- Introduction on time series workflow with neural networks.